 Inside the cathedral

 We queued in the other line.
 It was around 11:30 and getting hot.
-After half an hour we had only moved 10 meters.
-After another half an hour we were only half way.
-Suddenly, Bram remembered we needed to pay the campsite before 1, so we decided to leave and head back.
-In the scorching heat we packed our bikes and started cycling.
-To be honest I wasn't really feeling it.
-In the mornings it was at least cool when we left.
+After half an hour, we had only moved 10 meters.
+After another half an hour we were only halfway.
+Suddenly, Bram remembered we needed to pay for the campsite before 1, so we decided to leave and head back.
+In the scorching heat, we packed our bikes and started cycling.
+To be honest, I wasn't really feeling it.
+In the mornings, it was at least cool when we left.
 The campsite was cheaper than expected.

 We first needed to cross Florence before heading north.
 The roads were busy.
-At one point we had to stop by the side of a road to strategize how best to cross.
-First we needed to get on a bigger road, then immediately move towards the left lane, move into another road, and then take a right turn.
-Because it was so crowded the cars fortunately weren't driving very fast.
+At one point, we had to stop by the side of a road to strategize how best to cross.
+First, we needed to get on a bigger road, then immediately move towards the left lane, move into another road, and then take a right turn.
+Fortunately, because it was so crowded, the cars weren't driving very fast.
 We were happy to have made it out alive.

-During the vacation we increasingly often bought donut peaches to eat while cycling.
+During the vacation, we increasingly often bought donut peaches to eat while cycling.
 They have some nice advantages: they are easy to eat, very juicy, and packed with sugar.
-As they are flat they also easily fit in the back pocket of our cycling shirts.
-We each carried 8 donut peaches and two bananas.
+As they are flat, they also easily fit in the back pocket of our cycling shirts.
+We each carried eight donut peaches and two bananas.

 Today's route would be one long straight road towards Bologna.
-It wasn't very crowded and the landscape was nice.
+It wasn't very crowded, and the landscape was nice.
 We cycled north through a river valley.
 Halfway between Florence and Bologna we reached the highest point of the climb.
-That did involve a half an hour climb.
-It was a nice one, not too steep and including wide turns through the valley.
+That did involve a half an hour's climb.
+It was a nice one, not too steep, and included wide turns through the valley.
 We were a bit disappointed it wasn't a named mountain.
 That is always nice about cycling in France, every serious climb has a sign at the top.

 View from the climb

-On top we found a public water tap, there were a lot of those in Italy.
+On top, we found a public water tap.
+There were a lot of those in Italy.
 At the following village, still high in the hills, we found a store selling all sorts of local products.
 We bought nectarines and wanted to buy bread.
-We pointed to two brown breads and the lady looked confused.
+We pointed to two brown loaves of bread, and the lady looked confused.
 I think she thought we would never be able to finish them.
-Tomorrow would be Sunday so we needed an extra supply.
+The next day would be Sunday, so we needed an extra supply.
 We also bought two pieces of 'torte di mele', apple pie.
-From then on it was mostly downhill until Bologna.
+From then on, it was mostly downhill until Bologna.

 View along the way.

 We bought dinner at a supermarket.
-To consume some fat and protein we bought a rotisserie chicken.
+To consume some fat and protein, we bought a rotisserie chicken.
 We both nearly choked on the dry pieces of filet.
-I wanted to eat as much as possible, because otherwise I would regret it if I would get hungry two hours later.
+I wanted to eat as much as possible because otherwise, I would regret it if I got hungry two hours later.

 We had left the mountains.
-I told Bram 'now it will be flat until we reach the Brenner pass'.
+I told Bram, 'Now it will be flat until we reach the Brenner pass'.
 That would later turn out not to be 100% accurate.
-Around Bologna it was flat though.
-It was already 8:30 so we needed to find a place to sleep quickly.
-I prefered camping before reaching Bologna to avoid having to cycle through the city in the dark.
-We entered a side road but that turned out to be the driveway of a farm.
+Around Bologna, it was flat, however.
+It was already 8:30, so we needed to find a place to sleep quickly.
+I preferred camping before reaching Bologna to avoid cycling through the city in the dark.
+We entered a side road, but that turned out to be the driveway of a farm.
 Before we realized we had cycled around the city anyway.

 The setting sun

 We drove through a rural area with a few farms, most of which were abandoned.
 There weren't any good places to sleep.
-All meadows had prohibition signs and we didn't want to camp on private areas.
-It took until 9 before we found a reasonable spot behind some bushes in a turn of the road.
+All meadows had prohibition signs, and we didn't want to camp in private areas.
+It took until nine before we found a good spot behind some bushes in a turn of the road.
 We had just pitched our tents when a plane flew over pretty low.
-Ten minutes later the next one came, and ten minutes later another.
-Apparently we were close to the Bologna airport.
+Ten minutes later, the next one came, and ten minutes later, another.
+Apparently, we were close to the Bologna airport.
 I didn't sleep well this night.

 The route of day 9

-Height profile of day 9, today was one huge climb.
+Height profile of day 9, which was essentially one huge climb.